Find Affordable College Courses

 Overland Park, KS

-Johnson County Community College did quite well in this year’s ranking of the most popular places for horticulture students to get a associate degree.
-It came in at #8 on the list.
-Located in the medium-sized city of Overland Park, JCCC is a public college with a fairly large student population.
+Johnson County Community College landed the #8 spot in the 2023 rankings for the most popular associate degree horticulture programs.
+Located in the city of Overland Park, JCCC is a public school with a fairly large student population.

 Women make up 60% of the horticulture majors at the school.